EOEPCA/iam/docs/admin/installation/installation.md

 cluster.
 The `iam-bb` Helm chart does this automatically based on the settings made in the `values.yaml` file.

-The following is an example route definition for Keycloak.
-For information, it still includes a workaround for a potential issue that causes redirects to address a container port (9443) instead of the official HTTPS port (443).
+The following is an example route definition for Keycloak:
-Note that this workaround has meanwhile become part of the global IAM setup and has therefore been commented out.

 ```
 apiVersion: apisix.apache.org/v2